cncf/glossary/content/en/runtime.md

 The runtime is scoped to only handle the lifecycle of the containers.
 User-facing features, such as scaling and service discovery, fault tolerance, etc., are managed by the orchestrator or some other high-level tool that interfaces with the runtime.

-Without a container runtime the user would have to manually handle container lifecycle, interface directly with cgroups and namespaces in the kernel, and handle hardware resources.
+Without a container runtime, the user would have to manually handle the container lifecycle, interface directly with cgroups and namespaces in the kernel, and handle hardware resources.
 The container runtime acts as an abstraction layer for these features.

 ## How it helps